The Poorer the Student, the Less Likely to Apply for Aid

 • Lack of funding may restrict a college's ability to reach out to students and educate them about financial aid options.

-• Many financial aid offices at community colleges lack resources and staffing to provide sufficient support to students.
+• Many financial aid offices at community colleges lack the resources and staffing to provide sufficient support to students.

 This video offers suggestions on the best way to apply for financial aid.

-While these challenges may seem insurmountable in some situations, the College Board report does provide some possible solutions that would make it more likely that low-income students would be able to apply for the financial aid they desperately need.
+While these challenges may seem impossible in some situations, the College Board report does provide some possible solutions that would make it more likely that low-income students would be able to apply for the financial aid they desperately need.
 In fact, with the push to graduate more students through community colleges in the next few years, better education about the financial aid available becomes a must.

 "Community colleges are being called upon to increase college access and student completion rates.
-That means that we will need to do everything that we can to make college affordable to students," George Boggs, president of the American Association of Community Colleges said in a College Board press release.
-Boggs adds, "The challenge is clearly laid out in this report: community colleges serve the most financially disadvantaged students in all of higher education, yet too many qualified students are not getting the financial help they need.
+That means that we will need to do everything we can to make college affordable to students," George Boggs, president of the American Association of Community Colleges, said in a College Board press release.
+Boggs adds, "The challenge is laid out in this report: community colleges serve the most financially disadvantaged students in all of higher education, yet too many qualified students are not getting the financial help they need.
 I hope this 'call to action' will make financial aid a higher priority for all of us in community college leadership."

 Breaking the Mold